On Bryn Mawr's Campus

 Any questions relating to religious advising at Bryn Mawr College, including but not limited to questions regarding the Guidelines and Code of Conduct, should be addressed to:

-Director of the Office of Religious and Spiritual Life
+The Office of Religious and Spiritual Life

 The Pensby Center